pcraig3/taxgpt/md/about.md

 </details>

+## Disclaimer

+TaxGPT’s “ask a question” feature uses [ChatGPT](https://openai.com/blog/chatgpt)’s AI to return general information about Canada’s tax system, and is intended for a beginner audience.
+The intent is to provide a friendly and approachable way to start learning about taxes, not to solve for complex scenarios.

+TaxGPT is **not** a tax calculator or a professional tax advisor: it can’t accurately calculate taxes owed for specific income amounts and it can’t reliably make specific recommendations for your scenario.

+Avoid questions that:

+- Include personal information (eg, your name or contact information)
+- Ask for calculations about specific income amounts
+- Describe complex tax scenarios (eg, questions related to business income)

+The more complex your question is, the less likely you are to receive a relevant response.

+Questions and responses are saved by [Typebot](https://typebot.io/) and are used to improve the service, but they are anonymous and cannot be tied back to you in any way.

 ## About

-TaxGPT is an AI chatbot advisor who help Canadians find free tax-filing options.
+TaxGPT is an AI chatbot advisor who helps Canadians find free tax-filing options, and answers general questions about taxes.
 TaxGPT is under active development, so the question flow or the specific wording may change between releases.

 **TaxGPT is not sponsored by any company, it’s a 100% free service with no affiliations.**